aspose-cells-cloud/aspose-cells-cloud-docs/en/_index.md

 - Creating, editing, converting, and analyzing spreadsheets in cloud storage based on Aspose.Cells Cloud Web API services.
 - Create, edit, convert, and analyze local spreadsheet files based on Aspose.Cells Cloud Web API services.
-- Supported file formats are 30, such as xlsx, csv, ods, xlsb, etc.
+- Supported file formats include 30 formats, such as xlsx, csv, ods, xlsb, etc.
 - Operate spreadsheets directly through the Aspose.Cells Cloud Web API without the need for Microsoft Excel dependencies.
 - Free 150 API calls per month.
 - Stepwise charging, how much users use, how much they charge, the more they use, the more discounts they offer.